-SmartQuartCopyright: © BMWi/Susanne Eriksson
+SmartQuartCopyright: © iPE

-On 16th December German Economy Minister Peter Altmaier handed over the funding decision for the first "real laboratory of the energy turnaround".
-The "SmartQuart" project will start in January 2020, with RWTH Aachen University represented by the Chair for Building and Indoor Climate Technology (EBC), the Chair for Energy-efficient Building (E3D) and the Chair and Research Institute for Real Estate Development (IPE).
+On December 16, German Federal Minister of Economics and Technology Peter Altmaier handed over the funding notification for the first "Real Lab of the Energy Transition".
+The project "SmartQuart" started in January 2020 and RWTH Aachen University is represented by the Chair of Building and Indoor Climate Technology (EBC), the Chair of Energy Efficient Construction (E3D) and the Chair of Real Estate Project Development (iPE).